 The steps below show how to run the following Bitnami applications using Helm charts:

 These are just some concrete examples of application releases.
 Find more Bitnami charts.

 By executing the helm install command the application will be deployed on the Kubernetes cluster.
 You can install more than one chart across the cluster or clusters.

 You can find an example of the installation of Redis on GKE using Helm charts below:

-$ helm install stable/redis
+$ helm install redis bitnami/redis

 Once you have the chart installed a “Notes” section will be shown at the bottom of the installation information.
 It contains important instructions about how to obtain your application’s IP address or credentials.
 Please check it carefully:

 Find how to install MongoDB, Odoo or WordPress in the examples below:

 To install the most recent MongoDB release on GKE, run the following command: